tzebrowski/ObdGraphs/README.md

 * Performance optimization
 * Features
-  * Profiles - there should be possible to assign vehicle specified settings (protocol, can, headers, pids) to the configurable profile
+  * Profiles - there should be possible to assign vehicle specified settings (protocol, can, headers, PIDs) to the configurable profile
   * Loading external PID definition file - there should be possible to load PID from the external place
-  * Publishing trips to the cloud - there should be possible to publish collected trip to the cloud backedn service
+  * Publishing trips to the cloud - there should be possible to publish collected trip to the cloud backend service
 * Release to google play